kitsook/AndSafe3/README.md

 That is the limitation of the database search feature and to be backward compatible with older Android devices.
 Maybe in the future we can utilize another search engine.

+**Can I read the encrypted notes on computer?**

+The [PyAndSafe](https://github.com/kitsook/PyAndSafe) project has a Python script with GUI to read exported notes.

 ## Technical FAQ
 **What encryption algorithm is used?**